 Besides, these Daigou usually get known by consumers through WeChat – an app used by everyone in China – and this proximity appeals greatly to the Chinese clientele.

-More information: Daigou agents help Chinese get luxury goods for less
+More information: Daigou agents help the Chinese get luxury goods for less

-Communication is key: maximise your content marketing strategy
+Communication is key: maximize your content marketing strategy

 Focus on branding